cmspence/jdmdata/README.md

 https://github.com/Project-Platypus/Rhodium/blob/master/INSTALL.md.
 Once Rhodium has been installed, you will need to find and open the included "*/rhodium/classification.py".
 Within "classification.py", comment out the line that reads "from sklearn.externals.six import StringIO", and add a line that reads "from six import StringIO".
-Save an close the file.
+Save and close the file.

 From within where jdmdata was downloaded, create a folder called "jdmtools".
 Move "jdmtools.py" and "__init__.py" into the new directory.
 Uncompress the "download-3.zip" file.
 Open the "JDM.py" script and